confusingbits/confusingbits.github.io/src/posts/first-post/firstPost.md

 path: /optimizing-landing-page
 ---

 Wow!
 I haven't blogged in years.
 Since about 2005, I believe.
 My old blog is now long gone.
 Maybe one day I'll resurect those [old posts](https://web.archive.org/web/*/http://mctphysics.com/) from the internet archives.
 Not that I think there is much value in it.
-However, I do believe it has posts about my first attempts at javascript. who knows.
+However, I do believe it has posts about my first attempts at javascript.
+Who knows.

 I have completed the transition of my blog over to [Gatsby](https://www.gatsbyjs.org/).
 One of the reasons I chose Gastby is that I can use my normal React workflow, but it will also staticly render all the assets for very fast load times.
 I had been using manual html files with html imports to handle things like headers and templating.
 While HTML imports worked fine for the most part, I just couldn't see myself doing much more than a very basic website with it.
 It doesn't seem like HTML imports is really going to catch on any way (probably for good reason).